Deoghar (community development block): Geography

 Deoghar, the eponymous CD block headquarters, is located at 24°29′11″N 86°42′4″E.

 Deoghar district, a plateau region, is broadly divided into two sub-micro regions – the Dumka-Godda Uplands and Deoghar Uplands.
 The Dumka-Godda Uplands covers the north-eastern portion of the district.
 It has an elevation of 753 m above mean sea level.
 The Deoghar Uplands covers the south-western portion of the district.

-There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road and some more.
+There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, and Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road.

 Deoghar CD block is bounded by Roh and Kawakole CD blocks in Nawada district of Bihar on the north, Mohanpur and Sarwan CD blocks on the east, Devipur CD block on the south, and Govindpur CD block in Nawada district of Bihar on the west.

 Deoghar CD block has an area of 288.50 km2.
 Deoghar Town and Kunda police stations serve this block.
 Headquarters of this CD block is at Deoghar.